 Furthermore, investors are always looking to invest in companies with high growth potential.
 If the stock market is performing well, this not only increases investment from local investors but also attracts foreign direct investment as people abroad invest in the local stock exchange.
 For example, people in India can invest in the NYSE which helps increase GDP of the US economy or vice-versa.

-It serves as an indicator of the state of the economy
+— Market serves as an indicator of the state of the economy

 (Sensex last +30 years graph)

 The performance of the stock market is a rough indicator of how well the economy is performing.
 This often depends on speculators and perceptions of investors in the market.
-A rise or fall in the price of shares represents what cycle the economy is in such as recession or a boom.
+A rise or fall in the price of shares represents what cycle the economy is in such as a recession or a boom.

 There is a symbiotic relationship between the state of the economy and the performance of the stock market.
-Economists use this as a way to analyze past performance of investment and spending which helps them in the creation of new economic policies.
+Economists use this as a way to analyze the past performance of investment and spending which helps them in the creation of new economic policies.
 The stock market serves as a barometer for the economy.